You may consider taking Antihistamines if you have allergies, usually in tablet form to relieve your symptoms. Symptoms like:

 Sedating antihistamines act on your brain and the rest of the body, and they can cause drowsiness.
 Examples include promethazine and chlorphenamine.

-Non-sedating antihistamines do not go into the brain so easily, so they don’t make you sleepy This means that they do not ease nausea .
+Non-sedating antihistamines do not go into the brain so easily, so they don’t make you sleepy.
+This also means that they do not ease nausea .
 Examples include cetirizine and desloratadine.

 How Do Antihistamines Work?

 Once an unfamiliar and potentially damaging substance enters your body, the immune system reacts by setting off various defences to guard you.

 Histamine is one of the chemicals launched during an immune reaction.
 Its job is to help damaged tissues to heal, and in doing this, it causes swelling, itchiness and redness.

 If you are sensitive to something, your immune system mistakenly mounts a response to that substance which is not truly unsafe, and releases histamine.
 For example, with hay fever the body confuses pollen for a damaging substance.
 You then get symptoms such as sneezing and red, itchy eyes.

 An antihistamine works by blocking the action of histamine, and so easing the symptoms of allergic reactions.

 A lot of products based on antihistamines are available with no prescription from a pharmacy.
 Examples include chlorphenamine (eg Piriton), loratadine and cetirizine.
 These are generally only for short-term use.
 Higher doses can only be prescribed by the physician.

 Antihistamines come as tablets, capsules and syrups (oral preparations), eye drops, nasal sprays and drops, lotions and injections.